Edmund Mortimer, 5th Earl of March: Reign of Henry V

 On his accession in 1413 Henry V set Edmund Mortimer at liberty, and on 8 April 1413, the day before the new King's coronation, Edmund Mortimer and his brother Roger were made Knights of the Bath.

 On 9 June 1413, the King granted Edmund Mortimer livery of his estates.
 Henry IV's Queen, Joan of Navarre, had been granted authority over Edmund's marriage on 24 February 1408, but she later ceded this to Henry while Prince of Wales.
 On 17 January 1415 Edmund obtained a papal dispensation to marry 'a fit woman' related to him in the third degree of kindred or affinity.
 This allowed him to marry his second cousin once removed, Anne Stafford, the daughter of Anne of Gloucester and Edmund Stafford, 5th Earl of Stafford.
 Like Mortimer, she was a descendant of Edward III.
 The King was displeased, and imposed an enormous fine of 10,000 marks.

 Despite this momentary discord, Edmund Mortimer was entirely loyal to Henry V. He never made any claim to the throne, despite being senior in descent.
-He was one of Henry's most trusted counsellors.

 On 16 April 1415 Mortimer was present at the council which determined on war with France, and on 24 July 1415, he was a witness to the King's will.

 While preparations for the invasion were underway, some discontented nobles launched the Southampton Plot, to take Mortimer to Wales and proclaim him king.
 The chief plotter was his sister Anne's husband, the Earl of Cambridge.
 When Mortimer was made privy to this plan, he revealed the conspiracy to the King at Portchester on 31 July.
 Afterwards, he sat on the commission which condemned Cambridge and the other conspirators to death; they were beheaded on 2 and 5 August.
 On 7 August, the King formally pardoned Mortimer for any nominal involvement in the plot.

 Mortimer was deeply in debt when he accompanied Henry V's forces to France.
 He took part in several campaigns in Normandy, including the Siege of Harfleur, where he contracted dysentery, and was forced to return to England.
 On 15 August 1416 he was appointed a captain of the expedition sent to relieve Harfleur under John, Duke of Bedford, and Sir Walter Hungerford, and was with the army which conquered Normandy in 1417 and 1418.
 In July 1420 he was at the siege of Melun.

 In February 1421 Mortimer accompanied the King back to England with his bride, Catherine of Valois, and bore the sceptre at Catherine's coronation on 21 February.
 He returned to France with Henry V in June 1421, and was at the Siege of Meaux, where the King fell mortally ill, dying on 31 August 1422.